This 8-week technical course aims at guiding you step by step to go off-auto and use your digital camera in full manual mode.

 Summing up the main ideas, which were discussed during the previous parts and discussing the nature of your next homework.

-After the end of each week, I will be sending you e-handouts by email.
+At the the end of each weekly session, I will be sending you e-handouts by email.

 A DSLR camera is ideally the best type of camera you can have if you want to really explore and experiment with photography at a beginner level.
 However, all types of cameras are welcome, as long as they have a manual shooting mode setting.